Boundless Game Rules (SRD)

 - 2+ Hits: Your character succeeds at their action.
 The more Hits, the better the result.

 - 1 Hit: Your character partially succeeds at their action or succeeds but there is a cost.
-This could be a reduced effect, wasted time, taking Damage, or something else.

 - 0 Hits: Your character fails their action and there is a cost.